Jubatian/rrpge-spec/specs/cpu_inst.rst

 When the destination is a 4bit part of the XM (xmn) or XB (xbn) register, the destination (the appropriate part of XM or XB) will receive the low 4 bits of the source.

+The "MOV SP, imx" variant can be used to load SP with values from 16 to 31 (the provided immediate is used for bits 0 - 3, bit 4 is set).

 The "MOV rx, imx" variants are used to load special immediate values into a register in one instruction word.
 These instructions lay out as follows: